 - Step 2: Determine the targeted users

-After the symbol familiarization, you’ll need to determine your targeted users.
-Your targeted users will be the ones to use your project.
+The next step is to determine your targeted users.
+They will be the ones to use your project.

 - Step 3: Analyze the use cases included

-From the general use cases, you will see the sub-cases that are included in them.
-But only include the useful processes and circumstances related to the library system.
-Then you’re ready for the next step.
+From the general use cases, you will see the sub-cases that are included.
+But, only the useful processes and circumstances related to the face recognition system.

 - Step 4: Plot the Use Case Diagram

-To plot the use case diagram you will need the users, use cases, container (scope), and their indicators (association).
-You will base the flow of use cases on the evaluated information to have the exact Use Case Diagram.
+To plot the diagram you will need the users, use cases, container (scope), and their indicators (association).
+You will base the flow of use cases on the evaluated information from the users.

 Then place the figured use cases included in doing the process.

-After that, you will trace the association of the use cases to know the series of interactions between the user/s and the system.
+After that, you will trace the association of the use cases to know the interactions between the user/s and the system.

-Finally, you put the container in the plotted diagram to separate the objects’ (users and system) scope.
-This is to identify what are the processes that are under them or should be performed.
+Finally, put the container in the plotted diagram to separate the objects’ (users and system) scope.